 - Better breathability

-The Rab Xenon continues to crush the competition, once again earning our Editors' Choice award for its super lightweight construction and impressive compressibility.
+The Rab Xenon ears a top pick for its super lightweight construction and impressive compressibility.
 Built with a relaxed fit, it offers amazing versatility.
 For those that appreciate an ultra-light jacket that provides a decent amount of warmth, wind protection, and compression, this is the best one out there.

 This jacket offers lightweight warmth that'll provide protection on cool days in the mountains.
 Filled with 60-grams of polyester insulation, it offers warmth both when wet and dry.
 The jacket is built with an airy feel that captures the air around it; when you move, it warms up, and continues to keep you warm when you stop.
 On its own, it's great for cooler weather or as an additional insulative jacket when the temperatures really plummet.